Design and chemical modification of 2D and 3D surfaces

-Prof. Amanda Ellis graduated with a Ph.D (Applied Chemistry) from the University of Technology, Sydney in 2003.
+Amanda Ellis is a Professor and Head of Department for Chemical Engineering at the University of Melbourne.
+She graduated with a Ph.D (Applied Chemistry) from the University of Technology, Sydney in 2003.
 After two postdocs in the USA, including Rensselaer Polytechnic Institute and New Mexico State University she secured a prestigious Foundation of Research Science and Technology Postdoctoral Research Fellowship at Industrial Research Ltd (now Callaghan Innovations).
-In 2006 Amanda commenced at Flinders University as a teaching/research academic in Chemical and Physical Sciences.
-During this time she became a full professor and acting Associate Dean of Research for the Faculty of Science and Engineering.
+In 2006 she commenced at Flinders University, South Australia as a teaching/research academic in Chemical and Physical Sciences.
+During this time she became a full professor (2013), an ARC Future Fellow (2014) and acting Associate Dean of Research for the Faculty of Science and Engineering (2016).
 In May 2017 she joined the Chemical Engineering Department at the University of Melbourne.
-She has secured over $20 M in funding from the ARC and non-ARC sources on projects involving novel polymer coatings, functionalised carbon nanotubes and graphene, microfluidics, genotyping and DNA nanotechnology.
-She was an ARC Future Fellow (2014-2018), and is currently a Board member of the Royal Australia Chemical Institute (RACI) and a current College of Experts MCPE panel member.
+She has been an ARC College of Experts for the MCPE panel (2017-2019) and Board member of the Royal Australia Chemical Institute (RACI) (2016-2019).
+She has secured over $20 M in funding from the ARC and non-ARC sources on projects involving novel polymer coatings, DNA nanotechnology, functionalised carbon nanotubes and graphene, nanocellulose, and plastic and biomass gasification.